 Delhi, Jodhpur.
-Fly from Delhi to Jodhpur in the morning (Jet Airways).
+Fly from Delhi to Jodhpur (Jet Airways).
 Presiding over the capital of one of the largest Rajput states in western Rajasthan is the magnificent Mehrangarh Fort.
 Described by Kipling as the ‘work of angels, fairies and giants’, it was built in 1459 and has some of the most imposing fortifications in the world.
 Private dinner in the fort’s garden.
 First of two nights in Jodhpur.

 Jodhpur.
 Created in resplendent white marble, Jaswant Thada is the large 19th-cent. memorial of Jaswant Singh II and cremation ground of the Marwar rulers.
-The visit to Mehrangarh examines the painting tradition of the Marwari Rajputs, with special admission to the gallery led by the curator.
+The visit to Mehrangarh examines the painting tradition of the Marwari Rajputs, with special admission to the gallery led by the director.
 The buildings of the lively Old City are painted in a variety of blues, originally the colour denoting the homes of Brahmins.
 Overnight Jodhpur.

 Nagaur.
 Ahichhatragarh Fort (linked to the hotel by a corridor) was founded in the 4th cent. and developed and embellished in the 18th.
 Pre-Mughal and Mughal architecture is well preserved in the palace chambers; the Akbari Mahal, built to commemorate the visit of the Emperor Akbar in 1570, has some original floral murals, while the Hadi Rani Mahal houses some 16th-cent. murals in shades of green depicting daily and courtly scenes.
 The rest of the day is free.
 Overnight Nagaur.

 Bikaner.
-Unlike most Rajput strongholds, Junagadh Fort is not built on a hill.
+Unlike most Rajput strongholds, Junagarh Fort is not built on a hill.
 Founded in 1588, it displays a variety of painting styles, from traditional Rajput motifs to early 20th-cent. depictions of trains.
 The Monsoon Palace has some highly unusual paintings of rain clouds and lightning, while the Diwan-i-Khas, the hall of private audience, is profusely decorated with gold leaf.
 There is a special opening of the Phool Mahal, the oldest part of the palace.
 Overnight Bikaner.

 Bikaner, Mandawa (Shekhawati).
 The desert villages of the Shekhawati region of northern Rajasthan are celebrated for their painted havelis (merchants’ mansions), which go back to the 18th century.
 The Nand Lal Devra haveli in Fatehpur has some newly restored examples.
 A leisurely walk in Mandawa reveals some interesting depictions of flying machines and other modern appliances.
 Overnight in Mandawa.

 Mandawa, Jaipur.
-The four-hour coach journey to Jaipur drives through the scenic Aravalli range.
+The 4-hour coach journey to Jaipur drives through the scenic Aravalli range.
 Founded in the 18th cent. by the prominent Rajput ruler Sawai Jai Singh, the design of Jaipur demonstrates its creator’s obsession with mathematics and science.
 The dramatically located site of Galta outside Jaipur features temples, leisure pavilions, sacred water spring and tanks.
 First of three nights in Jaipur.

 Jaipur.
 Athwart a natural ridge, the magnificent yellow walls of the 18th-cent.
 Amber Palace conceal fine craftsmanship – mirrored chambers, latticed windows, carved alabaster.
 In the afternoon there is free time to visit the painting and gem markets for which Jaipur is famous.
 Overnight Jaipur.